showell/elm-py/parser/README.md

 [Dict.py](https://github.com/showell/elm-py/blob/master/src/Dict.py) out of
 the repo.

-Right now it's all hand-written code.
+Right now the transpiler itself is all hand-written code.
 It's basically a recursive descent parser (i.e. no fancy tooling like grammar generators).

 The actual parsing is done mostly with generic code from